Virtual Assignments: Benefits & Workplace Trends

 Need assistance?

-While travel restrictions continue to act as a barrier to global mobility, virtual assignments can offer businesses a solution to minimise operational disruption and pursue opportunities overseas.
+Virtual assignments can offer businesses a flexible and cost-effective solution to pursue opportunities overseas.
 Looking long-term, businesses may look to retain virtual assignments within the global mobility programme given the agility, flexibility and cost-savings associate with virtual assignments.
 DavidsonMorris advises organisations on all aspects of global mobility strategy and talent management.
 To discuss the legal and HR implications of virtual assignments for your organisation, contact our specialist consultants.

 Virtual assignment FAQs